 If you want to request a refund during this period this can be done by using the refund request form, calling 03000 41 40 25* or visiting one of our centres.
 After this time a refund is not available unless the course is cancelled by KAE.

 Some of our courses require our learners to satisfy certain criteria before they enrol.
 You should ensure you read all the information on the website about your specific course before enrolling.
 By enrolling via the KAE website, you are confirming you have read these details and meet any enrolment requirements specified on the course outline.
 For courses requiring a pre-enrolment interview, you will be unable to enrol via the website.
 Please contact your centre to arrange an interview and enrolment and to discuss using any earned Club60 discounts.

-You can seek help with the costs of your course fee, examination fee, travel, books, equipment and childcare.
+You can seek help with the costs of your course fee, examination fee, travel, books, equipment (including IT equipment) and childcare.
 The level of help and availability will depend on the type of course you choose, your personal circumstances and family income.
 Funding is limited, it can only be allocated while it lasts and cannot be guaranteed, as funding rules can change during the year.
 You will need to meet a member of staff who will advise and assist you in completing the application forms.
 You will need to apply for financial assistance before you enrol and provide evidence of your circumstances.

 Employer or sponsor paying for an enrolment